Director: Lars von Trier

 Starring: Willem Dafoe, Charlotte Gainsborugh and Storm Acheche Sahlstrøm

-This film takes place in five parts.
-The prologue shows our main characters, Willem Dafoe and his wife, Charlotte Gainsbourg.
+We start off with the prologue as this film is broken into five parts.
+We meet our two main characters, He (Willem Dafoe) and his wife, She (Charlotte Gainsbourg).
 They are making love in the shower and then take it to their bed.
-We see that they have a son, played by Storm Acheche Sahlstrøm.
-They do not hear that he is awake and do not see him as he climbs up to a window sill.
-He falls out of the window.
+We see that they have a son, played by Nic (Storm Acheche Sahlstrøm).
+They do not hear that he is awake and do not see him as he climbs up to a window sill and falls out.

 We then shift to them leaving the funeral.
-Gainsbourg collapses as they do.
-Dafoe visits her in the hospital and we learn that he is a psychologist.
+She collapses as they do.
+He visits her in the hospital and we learn that he is a psychologist.
 He feels that her doctor is an idiot and doesn’t like the idea of her taking the medication she is given.
-He is not supposed to treat his family.
-He is arrogant though and thinks he knows what’s best for her.
+He is not supposed to treat his family, but he’s arrogant though and thinks he knows what’s best for her.

 He is awoken in the middle of the night as Gainsbourg is banging her head on the toilet bowl.
 He stops her and it is then decided that they are going to go to the cabin.
 While on the way, he does an exercise that shows us important landmarks out to the cabin.
 He does get her to realize some of her fears before they get out there.

 He continues to question her to learn more and more about what scares her.
 It turns out that she is scared of nature, but that is really him that is scared of the nature around him.
 She is more scared of nature of humans.
-Gainsbourgh was working on her thesis which was on woman and the punishment of what happened to them by men.
-Dafoe delves more into it to realize that she is scared of man.
+She thinks that she has overcome her issues, but we see that the isolation might have gotten to her the last time she was here and that it might be happening again.

-I would recommend this film if this sounds good.
-If not, I would definitely avoid this.
-If you like Trier’s films, I would say you have to see this one.
+Now with that said, this isn’t a film I would recommend to everyone.
+First is if you like arthouse films, then give this a viewing.
+If you like von Trier’s films, I would say you have to see this one.
 I have seen a couple films by him and I could tell immediately he made it.
 I do have to admit that I am a fan.
 I feel that he does a great job of mixing the drama, psychology and horror together for this one.
-This film has great acting with a pretty good story.
+This film has great acting with a good story.
 The acting though is really what this film is about and drives it.
 The editing and the music are also good to help the overall feel.
-I will warn again that there is graphic violence that had me cringing.
+I will warn again that there is graphic violence that had me cringing, so if you can’t handle that, I would avoid this.
+This is just a powerful film dealing with loss and descending into madness.